42tm/timmy/README.md

 - **Availability**: v1.0.0 to v1.2.0
 - **Description**: Procedure that sets the lengths of `TTimmy.MKeywordsList` and `TTimmy.ReplyList` to `TTimmy.NOfEntries`.
 This procedure is called whenever the bot takes or remove date within its metadata (either by `TTimmy.Add()` or `TTimmy.Remove()`), in which the length of `TTimmy.MKeywordsList` (and `TTimmy.ReplyList` as well) is changed.

-### `Percent`
+### `TPercent`
 - **Type**: Integer
 - **Visibility**: Public
 - **Availability**: v1.0.0 to v1.2.0
-- **Description**: `TTimmy.Percent` specifies the minimum percentage of the number of matching keywords over the total number of words in the message that the bot needs in order to "understand" the message.
+- **Description**: `TTimmy.TPercent` specifies the minimum percentage of the number of matching keywords over the total number of words in the message that the bot needs in order to "understand" the message.

 ### `NoUdstdRep`
 - **Type**: String